 3daysofdesign 2025

-To coincide with 3daysofdesign 2025, Dedar brings the Weaving Anni Albers project to Copenhagen in collaboration with The Josef & Anni Albers Foundation.
+To coincide with 3daysofdesign 2025, Dedar brought the Weaving Anni Albers project to Copenhagen in collaboration with The Josef & Anni Albers Foundation.

 Designed in 1936 by Ragna Grubb – one of the first women in Denmark to open her own architectural practice – the building is one of the country’s earliest examples of functionalist architecture.
 Originally conceived as a space for female cooperation and cultural life, it brought together women’s organisations, political associations, and social spaces under one roof.

-This convergence of architectural and artistic legacy underscores Weaving Anni Albers in its Copenhagen iteration.
-Here, the exhibition draws a line between two disciplines and two women who expanded the possibilities of their medium.
-In different fields and contexts, both Albers and Grubb advanced a vision of modernity grounded in clarity, material intelligence, and civic imagination.
+This convergence of architectural and artistic legacy underscored Weaving Anni Albers in its Copenhagen iteration.
+Here, the exhibition drew a line between two disciplines and two women who expanded the possibilities of their medium.
+In different fields and contexts, both Albers and Grubb advanced a vision of modernity grounded in clarity and material intelligence.

-Dedar invites visitors to explore a world where threads are a language, and textiles are both material and meaning – they are narratives of legacy, innovation, beauty, and enduring artistry.
+Dedar invited visitors to explore a world where threads are a language, and textiles are both material and meaning – they are narratives of legacy, innovation, beauty, and enduring artistry.

 Kvindernes Bygning